-- 19. Of the 58 uncooperative group members, six group members had minimal documentation on file and were assessed by an assessor on the basis of the documentation on file.
-The remaining 52 group members did not have any documentation on file and as such were issued with nil assessments by the Scheme Administrator. - 20.
+- 19. Of the five uncooperative group members, one group member had minimal documentation on file and was assessed by an assessor on the basis of the documentation on file.
+The remaining four group members did not have any documentation on file and as such were issued with nil assessments by the Scheme Administrator. - 20.
 All assessments issued to uncooperative group members were sent via registered post.
-1 of these assessments was returned to sender.
+One of these assessments was returned to sender.
 We have completed a recent search of the Australian Electoral Commission roll and we have no alternative contact details for this group member.
 The review period for this assessment has now lapsed and the SDS Team does not propose to take any further steps in relation to this group members' claim.